henrikbostrom/xrf/README.md

 rfx.fit(X_train, y_train)
 ```

-We get the predictions in the usual way, using either `predict` or `predict_proba`, here resulting in exactly the same output as the standard random forest classifiers in `scikit-learn`.
+We get the predictions in the usual way, using either `predict` or `predict_proba`, here resulting in exactly the same output as the standard random forest classifiers in [scikit-learn](https://scikit-learn.org/).

 ```python
 rfx.predict_proba(X_test)